introduction

 3. Homemade gifts for Grandma & Grandpa

 How about something that comes from the heart?
 Be it for grandma & grandpa, aunt & uncle or mom & dad.
 Before you have to worry about what you want to give as a gift for Christmas this year, homemade things like pesto, liqueur or roasted almonds are ideal and something everyone will be happy about.
-That's why we've picked out a delicious pesto recipe for you that you're guaranteed to make everyone happy this Christmas.
+That's why we've picked out a delicious pesto recipe for you that's guaranteed to make everyone happy this Christmas.

 Basil pesto for a sustainable Christmas